What Are the Types of Criminal Pleas? | Free Consultation

 Deciding how to plead in a criminal case is serious, and should not be taken lightly.
 There are reasons behind why you would plead a certain way in various situations, and an experienced lawyer can help.

 A not guilty plea gives you the chance to fight the case and build a strong defense.
-A guilty or no-contest plea may get the matter with over with quickly, but there will be a trade-off you need to consider.
+A guilty or no-contest plea may get the matter over with quickly, but there will be a trade-off you need to consider.

 Let us help navigate your case toward a resolution that gives you the most favorable result possible.